gto76/sphere-swarm-optimization/README.md

 Sphere Swarm Optimization
 ========================

-#### Particle swarm optimization variant in which particles move inside n-sphere instead of euclidean space
+#### Particle swarm optimization variant in which particles move on the surface of an n-sphere instead of euclidean space

 ![screenshot](doc/results.png)